mfhepp/py4docker/README.md

 ## Running the Script with `run_script.sh`

-This script starts your code from `main.py` inside a Docker container.
+This script starts your code in `main.py` inside a Docker container.

 ```bash
 Usage: ./run_script.sh [OPTIONS] [APP_ARGS]